Head of security at Haiti's presidential residence in police custody - Local News 8

 The head of security at Haiti’s presidential residence has been placed in police custody, according to a close associate, as authorities continue to investigate the assassination of Haitian President Jovenel Moise.

-Dimitri Herard, who is the head of the General Security Unit of the National Palace, is being held at a police station in Port-au-Prince, according to associate Carl Martin, who is coordinating Herard’s legal defense team.
+Dimitri Herard, who is the head of the General Security Unit of the National Palace, had been questioned at the Inspector General’s office on Wednesday, then transferred to a police station in Port-au-Prince, according to associate Carl Martin, who said he is coordinating Herard’s legal defense team.

 The Haitian National Police have not responded to CNN’s request for comment.